 Environmental Engineering and Facilities Management, Wentworth Institute of Technology.

 Jack has been with M&A for more than 18 years, even since his carpentry apprenticeship, and he is not only a master carpenter but has the experience of supervising M&A’s more challenging preservation projects.
 He is well-versed in preservation techniques and an expert in all aspects of window and door restoration.
 On weekends and vacations, he enjoys skiing and camping with his wife and family, and he is deeply committed to fundraising for causes like childhood cancer.

 Wentworth Institute of Technology, Construction Technology.

 Perhaps Robb’s philosophical studies are the reason, but however he comes by it, he faces the puzzles of preservation and the crises of construction with equal fortitude.
-Once an apprentice carpenter here, he understands life in the field and knows to how communicate scope, submittals and change orders and keeps our crews up to speed.
+Once an apprentice carpenter here, he understands life in the field and knows how to communicate scope, submittals and change orders and keeps our crews up to speed.
 In his free time, he is very likely headed out to the golf course, from opening day until well into December.

 MA, Philosophy, University of Leeds; BA, Philosophy, UMass Amherst